 Stick to popular domain endings

-Until fairly recently there were only a small selection of domain endings (.com, .co.uk, .org etc) to choose from.
-However, over the last couple of years more alternatives have come onto the market.
-Now it’s possible to pick one of over 1,000 different domain endings.
-While this new choice means you are much more likely to be able to get a domain you want, most members of the public still expect domains to end in .com or .co.uk and find some of the newer endings hard to remember.
-So, if you can stick to something like a .com you probably should.
+Until fairly recently there were only a small selection of domain endings (.com, .co.uk, .org etc) to choose from, but over the last couple of years more alternatives have come onto the market and so it’s now possible to pick one of over 1,000 different domain endings.
+While this new choice means you are much more likely to be able to get a domain you want, most members of the public still expect domains to end in .com or .co.uk and find some of the newer endings hard to remember, so if you can stick to something like these you probably should.

-At the end of the day there are no truly hard and fast rules about what the best domain name for your business could be.
-Once a brand becomes established even the most hard-to-remember, generic, or hard-to-spell domains can become very successful businesses.
+At the end of the day there are no truly hard and fast rules about what the best domain name for your business could be, and once a brand becomes established even the most hard-to-remember, generic, or hard-to-spell domains can become very successful businesses.
 After all, 20 years ago who knew what Google.com was going to become?

 Building a website for your business isn’t rocket science, but unless you know what you’re doing it can certainly feel like it.
 That’s where 77 Rockets can help – we work with small and medium-sized businesses to build the websites their businesses deserve.
 Why not talk to us and see what we can do for you.